-As we did with hierarchical clustering and LPCA, we stratified each dataset based upon age bands that represent children and adolescents, adults and elders, and produced aligned embeddings for ease of comparison (see Supplementary Materials).
-However, AlignedUMAP allows us to directly compare more embeddings than is possible for dendrograms or symptom loadings as there exists explicit relationships between the embeddings.
-We perform an additional analysis where we again age-stratify each dataset into 10 year strata and produce aligned embeddings.
-These embeddings can then be visualised in a 3-dimensional space to describe how patterns of symptom co-occurrence change as age increases, see Figure~\ref{fig:au}, where linear interpolation has been used to connect the different embeddings from each ten year age-strata.
+As we did with hierarchical clustering and LPCA, we stratified each dataset based on age bands that represent children and adolescents, adults and elders, and produced aligned embeddings for ease of comparison (see Supplementary Materials).
+However, AlignedUMAP allows us to directly compare more embeddings than is possible for dendrograms or symptom loadings, as there exist explicit relationships between the embeddings.
+We perform an additional analysis where we again age-stratify each dataset into 10-year strata and produce aligned embeddings.
+These embeddings can then be visualised in 3-dimensional space to describe how patterns of symptom co-occurrence change as age increases, see Figure~\ref{fig:au}, where linear interpolation has been used to connect the different embeddings from each ten-year age strata.
+In supplementary Figures \ref{fig:marginal_umap_p2, fig:marginal_umap_sgss, fig:marginal_umap_css, fig:marginal_umap_cis}, we also provide 2D marginal plots of the embeddings.
 Across all datasets, we observe changes to the local structure, indicated by the splitting of the rope/ribbon-like structures for the youngest age strata (under 10 years old), and for the older age strata (around 70 years old).
 The changes indicate that, despite the attempt to align symptoms in adjacent embeddings, the symptom-co-occurrence patterns of the data have changed too substantially for that to be achieved.

-This is clearest in the CIS dataset, where some gastrointestinal symptoms (diarrhoea, nausea/vomiting, abdominal pain) are separated out from the main body of symptoms for the youngest and older age-strata.
+This is clearest in the CIS dataset, where some gastrointestinal symptoms (diarrhoea, nausea/vomiting, abdominal pain) are separated out from the main body of symptoms for the youngest and older age strata.
 In Pillar 2 and SGSS, we find the formation of new clusters of symptoms, in the older age strata with a first cluster containing vomiting and nausea, and a second cluster containing headache, sore throat, muscle ache and joint pain.
-For the CSS dataset, separation into two main symptom clusters is observed, with one cluster containing: abdominal pain, muscle ache, headache, sore throat, chest pain, and cough, and with the second cluster containing loss of appetite, altered/loss of smell, diarrhoea, hoarse voice, with slightly separated shortness of breath, fever, delirium and fatigue.
+For the CSS dataset, separation into two main symptom clusters is observed, with one cluster containing: abdominal pain, muscle ache, headache, sore throat, chest pain, and cough, and with the second cluster containing loss of appetite, altered/loss of smell, diarrhoea, hoarse voice, slightly separated shortness of breath, fever, delirium and fatigue.